koponomarenko/cpp_code_formatting/README.md

 Description
 --------------------------------------------------------------------------------

-clang-format is the formatting tool which can be use with intention to automatically apply formatting rules based on best practices in C++ community.
+clang-format is the formatting tool which can be used with intention to automatically apply formatting rules based on best practices in C++ community.

 `dot-clang-format` - is `.clang-format` file.